knmac/knvim/README.md

 }
 ```

 The above config uses Python as an example, but you can setup debugger for other languages similarly.
+The template for Python launcher can be generated with `,g`.
 For more information, visit [here](https://go.microsoft.com/fwlink/?linkid=830387).

 ### 6.3.
 Diffview (Intergate Diffview to git mergetool automatically)